-The Bank is a liability-driven bank which does not rely on the interbank market to fund its business.
-Liquidity is placed with both external and intra-group financial counterparties and in both secured and unsecured form, mainly on an overnight basis.
-The Bank maintains a securities portfolio as liquidity buffer or for collateral sourcing needs.
-Therefore, NBL has a limited exposure to funding-liquidity risk and market-liquidity risk.
+The Bank is a liability-driven bank as it is relying in the available cash from the clients deposits as source of funding its investments.
+Liquidity is placed with both external and intra-group financial counterparties in short term, both secured and unsecured form, mainly on an overnight basis.

-NBL holds separately identified portfolios of securities for Liquidity Buffer purpose and as collateral to secure credit lines when required or to meet regulatory margin requirements.
-Portfolios are not for trading intent.
+NBL holds separately identified portfolios of short term securities for Liquidity Buffer purpose and as collateral to secure credit lines, for its custody activities, or to meet regulatory margin requirements.
+These portfolios are not for trading intent.